broadinstitute/viral-workshops/broad-viral-ngs/workspace-setup.md

 The values in the rows in these tables can be used as input for compute jobs, and also store the corresponding _output_ from the same compute jobs.
 When a compute workflow is configured, it can use data from an individual table as input, and execute multiple jobs in parallel, one per row selected from the chosen table.
 When each job finishes, its output will be stored in columns of the same row that was used as input for the job.
-Each workspace can have multiple tables, to aid organization, and also to describe _relationships_ between rows in different tables[^4].
+Each workspace can have multiple tables, to aid organization, and also to describe _relationships_ between rows in different tables[^5].

-A cell in one table can reference one or more rows in another table[^6]; for example, a table representing samples may list rows with sample names, and have a column that references one or more sequencing libraries for each sample, with the actual data for each sequencing library stored in a second table.
+A cell in one table can reference one or more rows in another table; for example, a table representing samples may list rows with sample names, and have a column that references one or more sequencing libraries for each sample, with the actual data for each sequencing library stored in a second table.

-[^6]: Internally, Terra stores data in a relational database and conceptualizes one-to-one, one-to-many, and many-to-many relationships similarly.
+[^5]: Internally, Terra stores data in a relational database and conceptualizes one-to-one, one-to-many, and many-to-many relationships similarly.

 #### Adding common Workspace Data